mondskiez/ansible_control/README.md

 Ansible installed on your Linux/MacOs machine

-Existing Ubuntu Server with user with sudo privilegdes and OpenSSH server enabled
+Existing Ubuntu Server with OpenSSH enabled and a user with sudo privileges

    A. Create an ssh-key pair on Windows or Linux/MacOS